cch71/T27FundraisingWebApp/README.md

-# Mulch Fundraiser Web App
+# Mulch Fundraiser SaaS System

-## About the Cloud based Server-less Fundraising Order System for Troop 27

-The original goals for this system where to
+## Original Goals

-- Allow the scouts to enter in mulch orders
+- Allow the Scouts of Troop 27 to enter in mulch sales
-- Be able to enter the orders from their devices in the field and replace the paper system.
+- The ability to enter orders from devices in the field and replace the paper system.
-- Track the scout time tracking for delivery
+- Track the Scout time tracking for delivery
-- Calculate financial information based on profits/other variables
+- Calculate financial information based on profits or other variables
-- Utilize the modern server-less technologies so as to not require a constant on compute resource
+- Utilize a modern serverless architecture with minimal cost and high reliability

 ## High Level Diagram